Melanoma risks and causes

 You can view and print the quick guides for all the pages in the About melanoma section

-In the UK each year, about 12,800 people are diagnosed with melanoma.
-More women than men get melanoma in the UK.
+About 13,300 people are diagnosed with melanoma in the UK each year.
 It is the 5th most common cancer overall in the UK, excluding non melanoma skin cancer.
 The number of people getting melanoma now is more than 4 times higher than it was 30 years ago.
 In people over 15, the incidence steadily rises with age.
 It is now one of the most common types of cancer in people between the ages of 15 to 34.
 The highest incidence is in people over 80.

-Over exposure to sunlight can cause patches of hard, dry, discoloured skin called solar keratosis.
-Studies show that people with solar keratosis have a risk of melanoma that is 4 times higher than the general population.
+Over exposure to sunlight can cause patches of rough, dry skin called solar keratoses.
+Some patches are skin coloured, other patches are pink, red or brown.
+Studies show that people with solar keratoses have a risk of melanoma that is 4 times higher than the general population.

 Some of us have more moles than others.
 The more moles you have on your body, the higher your risk of melanoma.
 Of course this doesn't mean you will definitely get melanoma if you have lots of moles.
 But it does mean you should be very careful about exposing yourself to the sun.
 And you should keep an eye on all your moles.
 There is information about this in the page on symptoms of melanoma.

-People who have lots of abnormal moles (dysplastic naevus syndrome) have a higher risk of melanoma than the general population.
+People who have lots of unusually shaped or large moles (atypical mole syndrome) have a higher risk of melanoma than the general population.
+A large mole is one greater than 5mm in diameter.
 Also, people with just 1 unusually shaped or very large mole (atypical naevi) have a 60% increased risk of melanoma.
 The risk increases with the number of atypical naevi, and people with 5 or more have 10 times the risk of people without any atypical naevi.

 People who are very fair skinned, especially with fair or red hair, are more at risk of developing melanoma.
 So are people with a lot of freckles.
 People with darker skins can still get melanoma but they have more natural protection against it.
 It is extremely rare for black people in the UK to get melanoma.
-If melanoma occurs in African or Asian people they are mostly a type that occur on the feet (acral lentiginous melanoma).
+If melanoma occurs in African or Asian people they are mostly a type that occurs on the soles of the feet or the palms of the hands (acral lentiginous melanoma).
+This type of melanoma can also grow under the nail.
 In the UK, if you are fair skinned and have a tendency to freckle in the sun, you are most at risk.

 If you have a tendency to get sunburn, you are at more than average risk of melanoma.
 People most at risk are those who don't tan at all, such as the fairest skinned people and people who go red and then peel before getting a tan.

 Research has looked into the link between sunburn and melanoma.
 Sunburn definitely increases the risk of melanoma.
-People with melanoma are twice as likely as other people to have been badly sunburned at least once in their lives.
+People who have had sunburn are twice as likely to get melanoma than those who have not.
 The risk is higher if you have had sunburn several times in your life.
-Sunburn in childhood is even more damaging than sunburn as an adult.
+This increase in risk is seen with sunburn at all ages, not just in childhood.

 Fair skinned people born in a hot country, for example Australia, have an increased risk of melanoma throughout their life.
 Their risk is higher than people who went to live in a hot country as a teenager or people with similar skin colouring who live in cooler climates.
 Fair skinned people born in a hot country may have exposure to the sun as a baby and young child when the skin is most delicate.
 This doesn't mean you will definitely get melanoma, of course.
 It just means you should be aware of taking care of your skin in the sun.